ShivaniKhatri96/React-notetaking-app/README.md

 - Backend added and routes were tested using `postman`
 - Requires a login to access
 - It allows for more than one user.
 Each user have a username and an individual password
+- 404 page to redirect user to another page

 ### Functionalities to be added